-Indexed annuity contracts commonly allow the insurance company to change these features periodically.
-Changes can negatively affect your return.
+Indexed annuity contracts commonly allow the insurance company to change some of these features periodically, such as the rate cap.
+Changes can affect your return.
 Read your contract carefully to determine what changes the insurance company may make to your annuity.

 What indexing method does the contract use?

 Different indexed annuities use different indexing methods.
 Indexing methods determine how the change in the variable annuity’s return is determined at the end of each time period.
 This return is then applied to your indexed annuity, as discussed above.